 When you first start Escape from Tarkov, most items are hidden and show as an “Unknown Item”.
 These are identifiable by examining them in-game, in dealer inventories, and in the Flea Market.
 Each time you examine an item, it gives a small amount of experience and permanently identifies it.
 This saves a lot of time when you’re in a raid and aren’t sure what to loot.

 Despite the unfair prices of the Fence, you can often find Unknown Items.
 Until the Flea Market unlocks, this is a nice way to get ahead.
+If you have the stash space, save your Dog Tags and knives to barter for other items.

 - Attention – Increased looting speed and chance for better loot.